RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Numerical Results

-Table~\ref{tab:corrupt_results} shows Full DeePC degrades from MSE 0.079 to 0.796 rad$^2$ with corruption.
-Random selection fails with high variance (MSE 13.93 $\pm$ 23.77 at $K=30$).
-RDS-DeePC achieves clean-data performance across all $K$, automatically selecting 93--97\% clean segments (Figure~\ref{fig:dcmotor_results}).
-Improvement over random: 99.4\%.
+As Table~\ref{tab:corrupt_results} shows, corruption degrades full DeePC from MSE 0.079 to 0.796~rad$^2$.
+Random selection fails with high variance (MSE $13.93 \pm 23.77$ at $K=30$).
+RDS-DeePC, by contrast, recovers clean-data performance across all values of $K$, automatically selecting 93--97\% clean segments (Fig.~\ref{fig:dcmotor_results}).
+The improvement over random selection reaches 99.4\%.